h41stur/MoP/README.md

 		screenshot: take a screenshot from agent machine.

+		shell [port]: initiate a TCP reverse shell listening on informated port (default 8081). (very easy to detect and not recomended)

 		show history: list the command history when one agent is selected.

 		sleep <time seconds>: change the sleep time before send response to server (default 10).